 This creamy Corn Dip gets great flavor and heat from roasted poblano chiles.
-It’s a delicious appetizer and perfect for game day!
+It’s a delicious appetizer and perfect for game day, especially alongside a spread of other classics like Crispy Baked Chicken Wings and Homemade Corn Dogs!

 I can say from experience that if you show up to a party with a dish of this corn dip, you will make new friends 🤣